rurounigit/gradio-chat-rag-netlify/README.md

     *   **Verify:** The request payload contains your message/history, but **NO API KEY**.
 The response contains the AI's answer.
 There should be **NO** direct calls to Google APIs from the browser.
 5.  **Function Logs (Netlify):**
     *   If things aren't working, go to the "Functions" tab in your Netlify site dashboard, select the `rag-proxy` function, and check the logs for errors during initialization or processing.

-### Conclusion

-You've successfully created a secure Gradio-lite chat application using your LangChain RAG pipeline, hosted entirely on Netlify!
-The frontend provides the user interface, while the Netlify Python Function acts as a secure backend, protecting your API keys and handling the heavy lifting of index loading, embedding, and LLM calls.
-This architecture effectively leverages the strengths of each technology.